-- City of Springfield team collaborated with Mercy Hospital for testing of the homeless population in the Western Massachusetts region in the City of Northampton and the Town of Amherst - 172 individuals tested - Continuing to review city's phased reopening plan - City of Springfield COVID-19 hotline (413) 750-3250 - As part of the Commonwealth's Stop the Spread initiative the City of Springfield and the state Department of Public Health, in partnership with AFC Urgent Care, Tapestry Health, Baystate Health, AMR, and Fallon EMS held additional free testing sites across the city - o America Medical Response joined the Commonwealth's Stop the Spread initiative by offering additional free COVID-19 testing in Springfield at the Eastfield Mall. - o As of 11/16/20, AMR has tested over 18,000 Springfield residents - Stop the Spread initiative extended into 2021 with AMR - HHS is reminding residents that it is Flu season and to take the proper precautions and get your flu shot - The Massachusetts Department of Public Health (MDPH) has issued a Stay at Home Advisory, which will take effect on Friday November 6, 2020.
+- City of Springfield team collaborated with Mercy Hospital for testing of the homeless population in the Western Massachusetts region in the City of Northampton and the Town of Amherst - 172 individuals tested - Continuing to review city's phased reopening plan - City of Springfield COVID-19 hotline (413) 750-3250 - As part of the Commonwealth's Stop the Spread initiative the City of Springfield and the state Department of Public Health, in partnership with AFC Urgent Care, Tapestry Health, Baystate Health, AMR, and Fallon EMS held additional free testing sites across the city - o America Medical Response joined the Commonwealth's Stop the Spread initiative by offering additional free COVID-19 testing in Springfield at the Eastfield Mall. - o AMR has tested over 20,000 Springfield residents - Stop the Spread initiative extended into 2021 with AMR - HHS is reminding residents that it is Flu season and to take the proper precautions and get your flu shot - The Massachusetts Department of Public Health (MDPH) has issued a Stay at Home Advisory, which will take effect on Friday November 6, 2020.
 Per the advisory, beginning on Friday, November 6, 2020, all residents of Massachusetts are advised to stay home between the hours of 10pm and 5am. - Governor Baker announced that the entire state will revert to Step 1 of Phase 3.
-The City of Springfield has remained at Step 1 of Phase 3 and will continue to remain at this step. - Governor Charlie Baker announced a new series of COVID-19 restrictions aimed to help prevent another spike of Coronavirus cases. - o The new restrictions will begin Saturday, December 26th and will remain in place until January 24, 2021 unless further extended by the Governor. - The new restrictions include: reducing capacity limits to 25% for most industries, limiting the number of gatherings for outside events to 25, and limiting the number of gatherings for inside events to 10. - O Governor Baker mentioned that the new temporary restrictions will help pause activity and reduce mobility without closing businesses or schools.
-The new restrictions come in the wake of a surge in cases following the Thanksgiving holiday and were extended on January 7, 2021.
+The City of Springfield has remained at Step 1 of Phase 3 and will continue to remain at this step. - Governor Charlie Baker announced a new series of COVID-19 restrictions aimed to help prevent another spike of Coronavirus cases. - o The new restrictions will begin Saturday, December 26th and will remain in place until January 24, 2021 unless further extended by the Governor. - The new restrictions include: reducing capacity limits to 25% for most industries, limiting the number of gatherings for outside events to 25, and limiting the number of gatherings for inside events to 10. - O Governor Baker mentioned that the new temporary restrictions would help pause activity and reduce mobility without closing businesses or schools.
+The new restrictions come in the wake of a surge in cases following the Thanksgiving holiday and were extended on January 7, 2021 - Mayor Sarno and HHS Commissioner Helen Caulton-Harris announce the 'Vax Force' a 15 member COVID-19 Vaccine Education Committee - The mission of the committee will be to provide credible COVID-19 resources to the citizens of Springfield using science, data, and information to guide the decision-making and explain the vaccination process, in layman's terms